Top ten reasons why spirulina should be part of every dog's diet

 - And finally, this super food is a great source of essential fatty acids, so-called omega oils, which are crucial for proper function of the brain, nervous system, tissue and cell regeneration and healthy coat and skin.

-The reason is combining these nutrient rich foods creates synergy of nutrients unlike any other.
+The combination of these superfoods creates a synergy of nutrients unlike any other.
 As I said at the beginning of this article, the best solutions to health and travel are simple.
 It makes no sense to make healing more complicated than it needs to be.

 One more thing.
 The quality control of spirulina production is crucial to its quality.
 Poor quality spirulina may contain toxic by-products of production.
 This is why I use only top-quality, human-grade Californian spirulina in GreenMin.